wp-plugins/synved-shortcodes/readme.txt

 There are many different kinds of elements that cover for all your requirements.
 These include functionality for *User Interface creation*, *Layout management*, *Lists*, *Buttons*, *Message boxes*, *smart links* to easily link contents on your site without using full URLs but with IDs or names and a bunch of other useful tools.

+Just use the intuitive shortcode editor to create a message box, error box or warning message on your site.
+Or create multi-column layouts, a fancy button, a highly stylized link card, a list of items with icons (like a feature list), or combine multiple nested shortcodes to create for instance a list of links or a list of buttons and much more.

 = Features =
 * 20+ shortcodes and different elements!
 * Create tabs, sections, layout, lists, links, buttons and more!